 Many companies do not list any names when they post their job offerings.
 They often have a team of responsible people who sort cover letters and other correspondence before it goes to the hiring manager.
 However, sometimes the name can be found after a careful search.

 - Pay attention to the email given to you to send your documents.
-Professional resume writers confirm that it often has the first and the last name of the recipient.
+Professional resume writers confirm that it often has the first and last name of the recipient.

 - If there is no such luck, go to the company’s website.
-There can be something mentioned in the About Us, Contact Us, Management Team or Who We Are sections.
+There can be something mentioned in the About Us, Contact Us, Management Team, or Who We Are sections.

 - Do a quick Google search for News and Press Releases of the company.
-The name can be also found if you Google the company’s name and the job title together in line.
+The name can be also found if you Google the company’s name and the job title together in a line.

 - LinkedIn also helps.
 You can search directly for hiring managers or HRs in the company of your interest.

-- If you have tried this all with no luck, you may contact the receptionist and ask such details directly.
+- If you have tried this all with no luck, you may contact the receptionist and ask for such details directly.
 You should say why you need this information, and this person will hardly refuse to help you.

 3) There is no name after you have done your search

 Sometimes an organization wants to hide any contact details of its hiring managers to avoid unnecessary phone calls and spam.
 Thus, there is no problem if you cannot find any names.
 Be sure it will be forwarded to the person in charge.
 In this case, it is better to use a generic greeting, which is Dear HR Manager compared to To Whom It May Concern or other similar greetings that may sound impersonal.
 It is also possible to go without any greeting at all.

 How to Write Cover Letter Changing Careers?